reidswan/reidswan.github.io/_posts/2023-05-24-grokking-raft-2.md

 - For every entry yet to be committed that has a logIndex less than or equal to the commitIndex in the AppendEntries call, apply that log to the state machine
 - Respond to the leader, indicating success.

+That's it!
+Log replication in just a few bullet points.

+## Wrapping up

+So there we have it: replicated state machines that people can actually understand.
+In fact, all of this is summarized _even more neatly_ in [the raft paper][raft-paper], in Figure 2; Figure 2 is, in fact, probably sufficient to completely implement the Raft algorithm!

+The Raft authors have, in my opinion, crafted a brilliant, easily-digestible algorith, that should be (🤞) very straightforward to implement.
+I'm going to be giving it a try now.
+I'll update the blog if I manage!

 [grokking-raft-1]: /grokking-raft/
 [raft-paper]:  https://raft.github.io/raft.pdf